kjecha/kjecha.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Started my research visit at the University of Toulouse, France to perform an experiment on *Nephus voeltzkowi*
+Started my 3-month research visit at the University of Toulouse, France to perform an experiment on *Nephus voeltzkowi*.
+Very interesting results!